MagmaGuy/FreeMinecraftModels/ReadMe.md

-# Insane findings

-This section is just for developers to be aware of some of the insane findings I've made and had to account for while developing this.

-- Blockbench uses one X and Y rotations for posing the bones, and the inverse rotations for animating those bones.
-This means that FMM has to invert the raw rotation data for either posing or animating.
-For some reason, this does not happen with the Z axis.

 # ***Before you start!***

-FreeMinecraftModels (FMM) is currently in **alpha**!
-This means that several features are not yet done, and are actively being worked on.
+FreeMinecraftModels (FMM) is currently in **active development**!
+This means that some features are not yet done, and are actively being worked on.

-However, at this moment, the core of the plugin is fully functional - converting bbmodel files, generating resource packs, spawning entities in-game and managing their animations is all working, if perhaps not 100% polished.
+However, at this moment, the core of the plugin is fully functional - converting bbmodel files, generating resource packs, spawning entities in-game and managing their animations, the ability to place persistent prop, is all mostly working.

 Consider supporting the development at https://www.patreon.com/magmaguy !

-The exported resource pack contents are licensed under the CC0 license, no rights reserved.
-You are free to use, distribute, modify for any purposes without restrictions or the need for attribution.
+The exported resource pack contents are licensed under the CC0 license on FreeMinecraftModels' end, no rights reserved.
+You are free to use,
+distribute, modify for any purposes without restrictions or the need for attribution.

 # Using this plugin